MaandAvspop/MaandAvspop.github.io/README.md

 ## 👋 About Me

 Welcome to my GitHub portfolio!
-I'm Samuel Perryman, a cybersecurity professional with a Master of Science in Cybersecurity Technology and a strong foundation in IT operations, threat detection, and endpoint management.
+I'm Samuel Perryman, a goal-oriented professional with a Master of Science in Cybersecurity Technology and a strong foundation in IT operations, threat detection, and endpoint management.
 I bring over 17 years of leadership experience from collegiate coaching, now applied to collaborative and client-focused cybersecurity environments.